Delta-Wye Transformer Connections: A Visual Guide

 - Determine Full-Load Amps (FLA): First, calculate the primary and secondary FLA using the transformer’s kVA rating and voltage.
 For a comprehensive guide on these calculations, see our three-phase electrical calculations guide.

-- Apply the “Next Size Up” Rule: If the calculated OCPD size does not correspond to a standard fuse or breaker size, the NEC generally permits you to use the next higher standard size.
+- Apply the “Next Size Up” Rule: If the calculated overcurrent device size does not correspond to a standard fuse or breaker rating, the NEC generally permits the next higher standard size under the conditions spelled out in Article 240 (see NEC guidance for acceptable next sizes and the table notes).

 Delta-Wye as a Separately Derived System